The vegetables for Thanksgiving will truly depend on the market.

-Prepared simply, some roasted, some steamed and occasionally slow cooked.
+Prepared each fresh vegetable simply, some roasted, some steamed and occasionally slow cooked.
 That’s my idea of a great Thanksgiving.

 Mashed potatoes are essential for a holiday meal, at least for this Irish girl.